RodniO/Low-rank-Monte-Carlo/README.md

-# Projective volume low-rank approximation
+# Low-rank Monte Carlo methods

 Hello!
 This repository contains a Fortran code of the low-rank Monte Carlo methods for (generalized) Smoluchowski equations from